JoClaivaz/Mammals_orthologs_exp/README.md

 Input: output tables from 'Tspec_inference.R' and 'SPECIE_expression_parsed'

 #'plot_results_tspec.R'
-Create pdf files containing correaltion results in function of status or kind of modifications in different ortholog or paralog datasets
+Create pdf files containing correaltion results in function of status or kind of modifications in different ortholog or paralog datasets.
+Consideration of unique paralog pair: longest or most expresssed gene of pair in any considered tissues.
+Plot:
+	*tspec Specie1 function of tspec Specie2
+	*tspec Specie1 function of tspec Specie2 and function of the modification group
+Input: output tables from 'Tspec_inference.R' and 'SPECIE_expression_parsed'
+Output: pdf contiainig plots

 ******NOT FINISH********
 #'extract_DNA_sequence.py'